 There is no information available on the presence of sarilumab in human milk or its effects on the breast-fed infant or milk production.
 Maternal immunoglobulin G (IgG) is present in human milk.
 The effects of local exposure on the gastrointestinal tract and potential limited systemic exposure to the infant are unknown.
 Consider the developmental and health benefits of breast-feeding along with the mother's clinical need for sarilumab and the potential adverse effects on the breast-fed infant from sarilumab or the underlying maternal condition.

-During clinical trials, the rate of serious infections among geriatric patients was higher compared to that of patients less than 65 years of age.
-Because there is a higher incidence of infections in the elderly in general, cautious use of sarilumab use is advised.
+During the rheumatoid arthritis clinical trials, the rate of serious infections among geriatric adults was higher compared to that of adults less than 65 years of age.
+There were no overall differences in safety observed between older and younger adults in the polymyalgia rheumatica trial.
+Because there is a higher incidence of infections in the older adult in general, cautious use of sarilumab is advised.

 The safety and efficacy of sarilumab have not been established in pediatric patients (adolescents, children or infants).